Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Multiwavelength time-dependent radiation model

-where $R$ is the distance from the source at which the two shells collide and primed quantities refer to the comoving frame of the shell.
-The merged layer finally continues with Lorentz factor
+where $R_\mathrm{coll}$ is the distance from the source at which the two shells collide.
+Primed quantities refer to the comoving frame of the plasma.
+During the dynamical evolution of the outflow, the distribution of collisions results in a distribution of $\rho^\prime$, $\epsilon^\prime_\mathrm{diss}$ and $\Gamma_\mathrm{r}$ as a function of radius $R_\mathrm{coll}$ which is fully determined by the initial Lorentz factor distribution and the wind luminosity.

-The spherical shell expansion causes adiabatic cooling of the contained particles, the dynamical timescale of the system is given by the shell expansion time:
+We identify the expansion time (due to adiabatic cooling) as dynamical time-scale of the system for each collision: